boylesoftware/x2node-dbos/README.md

 * `id` - A string that uniquely identifies the transaction within the process.

+* `startedOn` - Timestamps, instance of `Date`, when the transaction was started.
+Available only after the promise returned by `start()` method successfully fulfills.

 * `connection` - The database connection object passed in to the `newTransaction()` method.

 * `dbDriver` - The database driver associated with the DBO factory used to create the transaction.